orvino/Election_Analysis_Challenge/README.md

   - Charles Casper Stockham
   - Diana DeGette
   - Raymon Anthony Doane
-  -

 - The candidate results were as follows:
   - Charles Casper Stockham received 23.0% of the vote and 85,213 number of votes.
   - Diana DeGette received 73.8% of the vote and 272,892 number of votes.
   - Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes.

 - The winner of the election was:
-  - Candidate (1, 2, or 3), who rec eived "x%" of the vote and "y" number of votes.
+  - Diana DeGette, who received 73.8% of the vote and 272,892 number of votes.

  ## Challenge Overiew